Consensys/doc.teku/docs/HowTo/Migrate-Database.md

         If not supplied [`--network`](../Reference/CLI/Subcommands/Migrate-Database.md#network) defaults to
         `mainnet`.

-1. The migration process will let you know if it succeeded, or provide context to errors.
-If successful, then start Teku and confirm it functions correctly.
+1. The migration process informs you if it succeeded, or provides context to errors.
+If successful, then confirm Teku functions correctly.

     !!! example